-‘Fierce, independent’ longtime resident of Elbe killed while on Washington, D.C., dream trip
+‘Fierce, independent’ Pierce County woman killed while on Washington, D.C., dream trip

-Cora Adams, 84, who operated a popular burger joint on the way to Mount Rainier National Park, was killed in an accident in Washington, D.C., with her daughter.
+Cora Adams, 84, who operated a popular burger joint on the way to Mount Rainier National Park, was killed with her daughter when they were struck by a tour bus on Dec.
+19.

 Cora Louise Adams believed in things like community, self-sufficiency and hard work.